 The second meeting was held at the same Holiday Inn on Thursday, November 4, 1976.
 Seventeen additional people attended making a total of 42 to date.
 The By-laws were adopted which included the name “Virginia Train Collectors” The name having been suggested by Bill Pettit.
 Four additional directors were elected and included Wayne Aldridge, John Gilmer, Ed Mankin and Bill Pettit.
 It was also decided at that meeting that those that joined at the first two meetings would be charter members of the club.

-Forty-Five years later and counting the Virginia Train Collectors are going strong with almost 300 active members.
+Forty-Eight years later and counting the Virginia Train Collectors are going strong with almost 300 active members.
 While the majority of our members reside in Virginia, we also have members who live in many other states.
 The Club remains true to its original cause which is to Promote the Hobby of Collecting and Preserving Toy Trains.

 In 2018, the club became the Virginia Train Collector’s Association (VTCA) with 501c3 status.